Ambrevar/dotfiles/README.md

 * Extra deps: Vicious (Linux only)

-Configuration is very close to the default one, which mostly fits my needs.
-Most of the work I've done is for the status bar:  dynamic network speed (it checks for different interfaces), CPU speed, dynamic battery that will not show up if no battery is detected, and sound volume.
-But since I'm using the Vicious plugin, it is quite straightforward.
+Configuration is very close to the default one with some features removed (bindings, mouse control, context menu).
+The main new feature is the status bar: dynamic network speed (it checks for different interfaces), CPU speed, a battery indicator that will not show up if no battery is detected, and sound volume.
+The implementation is straightforward since I am using the Vicious plugin.

-This configuration is for now very version-sensitive, so you should make sure to use latest build.
+This configuration is very version-sensitive, so make sure to use the latest build.

 ### dwb

 Some custom options, download location, search engines, plugins, etc.
 Custom "fast-forward" javascript.

 ### Emacs

-Emacs daemon is flawlessly integrated thanks to a small script -- see the scripts folder.
-Because terminal and graphical clients do not behave the same way, it is sometimes useful to specify which version should be used.
-For mutt, ranger bulkrename, git commit message and dwb, it is required to wait for the client to return, for which only the console client will work properly.
+Emacs daemon is flawlessly integrated thanks to a small _em_ script -- see the scripts folder.
+Unlike the terminal client, the graphical client does not return and spawns a new window.
+For these reasons the terminal client can prove useful in some contexts: Mutt, ranger bulkrename, git and dwb.
+I wrote a lot of Lisp helper functions and a custom theme with 256 colors, works for both text and graphical Emacs.

-Configuration for C programming.
-Bindings to compile either from makefile or from a custom command if no makefile is found.
+C-based modes: bindings to compile either from makefile or from a custom command if no makefile is found, formatting with Uncrustify, skeletons.

-TeX and LaTeX full-featured home-made environment: no AucTeX required, itemize function, skeletons, dynamic compilation with various engines, dynamic configuration with automatic index generation if necessary, proper PDF view, temp files clean function, PDF compression, SyncTeX support.
+TeX and LaTeX full-featured environment: no AucTeX, itemize function, skeletons, compilation with various engines and index support, external PDF view with SyncTeX support, temp files clean function, PDF compression.

-Custom theme with 256 colors, works for both text and graphical Emacs.

-A lot of functions.

-A lot of skeletons for shell, C, LaTeX and others.

 ### Mutt